- You are Here

 About the Project

-The Sterling Natural Resource Center (SNRC) will be a state-of-the-art facility in Highland, California, that will provide a sustainable new water supply to boost the region's water independence.
+The Sterling Natural Resource Center (SNRC) is a state-of-the-art facility in Highland, California, that will provide a sustainable new water supply to boost the region's water independence.

 Capable of treating up to 8 million gallons a day, the SNRC will recharge the local Bunker Hill Groundwater Basin and create new opportunities for the surrounding community in the form of:

-The SNRC is being constructed on a 16-acre parcel of land.
-The Treatment Facility will be located on the eastern property while the Administration Center will be located on the western parcel.
+The SNRC was constructed on a 20-acre parcel of land.
+The Treatment Facility is located on the eastern property while the Administration Center is located on the western parcel.
 The collection/conveyance pipelines would be constructed along the existing rights of way.

 Replenishing the Local Water Supply